- Instructions for Form 1098-F - Introductory Material

 C—Multiple payees.
 Use code C to indicate that there are multiple payees associated with the court order or agreement.

-D—Property required to be acquired, constructed, or transferred under the court order or agreement.
-Use code D to indicate that the court order or agreement requires the payer/defendant to acquire, construct, or transfer property.
+D—Property or services required to be acquired, constructed, or transferred under the court order or agreement.
+Use code D to indicate that the court order or agreement requires the payer/defendant to acquire, construct, or transfer property or services.

 F—Paid in full as of time of filing.
 Use code F if, at the time of filing, the payer/defendant has paid the total amount required to be paid as reported in box 1.